stackbit-projects/walk-n-bark-02fa9/content/pages/index.md

     subtitle: What I do
     features:
       - title: How we do it
-        subtitle: 'Website, blog, social media and more.'
+        subtitle: How we spend time
         content: >-
           I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers,